 - Price-driven and getting three quotes from architects

 - Don’t understand the difference between a draftsman and an architect

 - Won’t refer you

-Now that we know what a blue cod client looks like, we need to find out where these deliciously fat little creatures swim.
+Now that we know what a blue cod client looks like, we need to find out where these delicious little creatures swim.

 Ask yourself these questions:

 - Who are the influences to your blue cod client?
 Maybe we can fish through these people (have you heard of my Dirty 30 strategy?).

 - Do these people live in any particular area?
 Maybe we can use signage in their neighborhood.

 - What type of house do these ideal clients already live in?
 Maybe we can advertise in their neighborhood.

 - Who else is already selling to or advising your blue cod clients?
 Maybe we can we can do joint marketing with these people.